Northern-Block/doc-ariesrfc-trustinputprotocol/README.md

 The values for `status` are:

-    1 = Not found
-    2 = Valid
+    1. 'not-found'
+    2. 'valid'
-    3 = Expired (not renewed after the previous valid registration period) [when was it expired] 4 = Terminated (voluntary termination by the registered party) [when was it terminated] 5 = Revoked [when was it revoked]
+    3. 'expired' (not renewed after the previous valid registration period) [when was it expired]
+    4. 'terminated' (voluntary termination by the registered party) [when was it terminated]
+    5. 'revoked' [when was it revoked]

-For status values 3, 4, 5; the trust registry will return a date value of when that status became that value.
+For status values expired, terminated and revoked; the trust registry will return a date value of when that status became that value.

 A `query` which contains a *wildcard would return all the credentials offered by the issuer’s DID.
 The date format returned in the response is a web UTC format.
 The date represents  the status changes of status values and the `requestor` can use that info to make their trust decision.